-- Why they chose their school(s).
+- Why they chose their school(s)

-- What made them pick their major(s).
+- What made them pick their major(s)

-- Why they took each of their jobs.
+- Why they took each of their jobs

-- Their reason for leaving each of their jobs.
+- Their reason for leaving each of their jobs

-However, I paused if I saw a pattern of negative resignations, firings, or other problems, I rarely advanced the person to the next round of structured, behavior-based interviews.
+However, I paused if I saw a pattern of negative resignations, firings, or other problems.
+I rarely advanced the person to the next round of structured, behavior-based interviews.

 Thus, Pat would benefit from preparing to answer these questions for each job s/he has had:

-- Why did you take this job?
+- Why did you take the job?

-- Why did you leave this job?
+- Why did you leave the job?

 How to Answer, “What’s Your Reason for Leaving Your Job?”

-We got great ideas and good reasons for leaving:
+We got great ideas and good reasons for leaving.

 Tell the Truth

-Several people suggested mentioning the problem in a tactful manner.
+First, several people suggested tactfully mentioning the problem.
 Pat and I had discussed this, but it didn’t feel right.

-- What you’ll say about them when you leave their company.
+- What you’ll say about them when you leave their company

 - If you’re a complainer